 - Install anti-virus, anti-spyware and firewall software in your personal computers and mobile devices.

-- Remove file and printer sharing in computers, especially when they are connected to the internet.
+- Remove file and printer sharing in computers, especially when these are connected to the internet.

 - Make regular backup of critical data.